anirbanc3/RASSLE/README.md

 The command to run an `<executable>` using deadline scheduler is as follows:
   `chrt -d --sched-runtime t1 --sched-deadline t2 --sched-period t3 0 <executable>`
-For this work, we set t1 with the approximate time (in nanoseconds) rerquired to execute one iteration of ECC Montgomery ladder.
+For this work, we set t1 with the approximate time (in nanoseconds) required to execute one iteration of ECC Montgomery ladder.
 Further, we set the parameter sched-deadline to a value t2 = t1 + δ such that the ECC process leaves the CPU after execution of a single Montgomery ladder iteration.
 We set the parameter sched-period to a value t3 = 2 × t1.

 ## How to run the demo